On a Class of Dynamical Poisson-Voronoi Tessellations: Handover frequency: single-speed case

 \subsubsection{Another proof of Theorem~\ref{theorem:handover_freq1}}

-~ \begin{proof} We give here a simpler proof of Theorem~\ref{theorem:handover_freq1}.
-Unfortunately, this simpler approach does not extend to the multi-speed case, which will centrally rely on the methodology developed for the first proof.

-Let us first consider the simpler model with the direction of motion fixed and same for all stations, let us say $\Theta=\theta$.
-Then at time $t$, the distance of the mobile station, starting at $X= (|X|, \Psi)$, from the user is given by,
+~ We give here a simpler proof of Theorem~\ref{theorem:handover_freq1}.
+Unfortunately, this simpler approach does not extend to the multi-speed case, which will centrally rely on the methodology developed for the first proof. \begin{proof} Let us first consider the simpler model with the direction of motion fixed and the same for all stations, let us say $\Theta=\theta$.
+Then at time $t$, the distance of the mobile station, starting at $X= (|X|, \Psi)$, from the user is given by

 where $|X|:=R'$ and $\a'\equiv(\Psi-\th)\pmod {2\pi}$.
 Collectively the pairs of the form $(R',\a')$ give rise to a marked Poisson point process $\tilde{\Phi}':=\sum_{i\in \N}\delta_{(R'_i, \a'_i)}$ on $\R^+\times [-\pi, \pi]$.
 Subsequently, one can construct the head point process $\Hcal':=\sum_{i\in \N}\delta_{(T'_i,H'_i)}$, where $(T'_i,H'_i):=(-R'_i\cos\a'_i, R'_i|\sin\a'_i|)$ and the marked head point process $\Hcal'_c:=\sum_{i\in \N}\delta_{(T'_i,H'_i, C'_i)}$, where $C'_i:=\{(t, f((R'_i,\a'_i), t))\,\mbox{:}\, t\in \R\}$ are the radial birds.
 The lower envelope process in this case $\Lcal'(\cdot)$ is defined as